-The air control kit (ACK) consists of a pressure regulator with a gauge connected to an air valve controlled by an electric switch or manual knob.
-The ACK allows the operator to control the air spring pressure so that the auxiliary axle can support different loads.
+The air control kit (ACK) consists of a pressure regulator with a gauge connected to an air valve controlled by a manual knob or an electric switch.
+The operator uses the ACK to control the pressure to the air springs to support different loads.